nreid/vc_tutorials/Part3_pipedalignment.md

 - [ bwa ](http://bio-bwa.sourceforge.net/)
 - [ samblaster ](https://github.com/GregoryFaust/samblaster)

-We'll assume we have already downloaded and QC'ed fastq files as in steps 1-5 from [Part 1](/Part1_qc_alignment.md).
+We'll assume we have already downloaded and QC'ed fastq files as in steps 1-5 from [Part 1](/Part1_qc_alignment.md) and that they exist in the directory structure first created there.

 Each major step below has an associated bash script tailored to the UConn CBC Xanadu cluster with appropriate headers for the [Slurm](https://slurm.schedmd.com/documentation.html) job scheduler.
 The code can easily be modified to run interactively, or in other contexts.